Basic Requirements for Human Participation for Science Fair Projects, Entrants and Adult Supervisors

 Very Low Risk:

 Risk of harm is not greater or more likely than those encountered in every day life.
-This does not include ingestion of food or drink, nor sensitive information collection, nor skin testing/swabbing.
+This does NOT include the following: ingestion of food or drink, sensitive information collection, skin testing/swabbing.
+These are low risk activities requiring informed consent permission forms.

 Risk of harm is not greater or more likely than those encountered in everyday life.
-This may include ingestion of food or drink , and skin testing that might (see guidelines below) occur in an everyday setting with a common skin product (i.e. use of hand sanitizer).
+This may include ingestion of food or drink, and skin testing that might occur in an everyday setting with a common skin product (i.e. use of hand sanitizer).

 Risk of harm is possible.
 This would include anything not stated in the Low Risk categories including exercise testing that is beyond normal everyday activity.